Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 Memoir as Transformation — Robert Herbst’s Cheating Death

-Robert’s book lives in the middle ground.
+Robert’s book occupies the middle ground.
 A top B2B salesperson, he’d faced rejection, burnout, and renewal.
 His experiences became the book’s case study.
-The memoir elements he included in the book are a mirror for readers navigating similar challenges.
+The memoir elements he included in the book serve as a mirror for readers navigating similar challenges.

 Lesson: When your personal evolution mirrors your reader’s desired transformation, memoir isn’t just helpful: it’s essential.